smendoza787/blog/_posts/2018-02-12-cloud-computing.md

 ## High-Cost Avoidance
     - Cloud computing allows you to avoid the high costs of purchasing high-quality hardware and the headaches that come with it.
 Just pick your plan and pay-as-you-go!
 ## Increased Collaboration
     - Cloud computing puts all of your teams work in one central repository that everyone on your team has access to wherever they are.
-This greatly improves workflow and allows full visibility across your team..
+This greatly improves workflow and allows full visibility across your team.
 ## Competitiveness
     - Moving to the cloud allows companies of any size access to enterprise-level technology so even small businesses can compete with giants.

-As a newbie coming into the cloud computing world, these are just some of theassove benefits I've found when I asked myself the question: what's the big deal about cloud computing?
+As a newbie coming into the cloud computing world, these are just some of the massive benefits I've found when I asked myself the question: what's the big deal with cloud computing?
 As I dive deeper into the cloud space I'm sure I'll find even more benefits to migrating applications to the cloud.

 I hope you found this post useful and use it to convince yourself or others to start making the move into the cloud!